The Dutch Dairy Industry in 2023

 - The acquisition of Amalthea by Ausnutria Dairy Corp. underscores growth in the organic dairy segment.

-- Raw milk prices hit 47.75 euro cents per kg due to global market trends.
+- Raw milk prices increased to 47.75 euro cents per kg due to global market trends.

 - Environmental policies aimed at reducing nitrogen emissions may affect livestock numbers and future milk production levels.

-- A 13% decline in Dutch dairy exports to China year-on-year.
+- A 13% decline in Dutch dairy exports to China year-on-year has been observed.

 - Collaborations between Arla Foods and over 8,400 European farmers, including Dutch participants.